H3imdall-dev/DoginalsRecursiveCollectionCreator/README.md

 layernumber traitname, layernumber traitname, layernumber traitname,layernumber layernumber traitname,

-press etnter and it will update the new colleciton size based on the exclusions
+press enter and it will update the new colleciton size based on the exclusions

 then it will ask if you want to generate select y/n